 History Intervenes and Changes Everything

-In the late 1970’s, when Alex Ayzin was barely a commissioned naval officer in his early twenties, the Soviet Union was deciding to invade Afghanistan and the Cold War was heating up as the U.S, led by President Carter, seemed to be tolerating Communist aggression rather than pushing back.
-Exploiting perceived or real weakness was, and is, a Russian specialty, but that equation would change after President Reagan took office in January 1981.
+In the late 1970s, when Alex Ayzin was barely a commissioned naval officer in his early twenties, the Soviet Union had decided to invade Afghanistan and the Cold War was heating up as the U.S, led by President Carter, seemed to be tolerating Communist aggression rather than pushing back.
+Exploiting perceived or real weakness was and is a Russian specialty, but that equation would change after President Reagan took office in January 1981.
 Not even the most prescient political analysts and historians predicted what was going to happen in that tumultuous decade.
 But Reagan knew as he told confidants, “It is simple, we win and they lose.”

-Fudged travel documents were obtained, and they set out across the frontier by multiple train to Czechoslovakia, still in Soviet territory, and then across the border to Austria and contact with an agency affiliated with the U.S. State Department tasked with aiding those seeking political asylum.
-From there it was on to Italy where the vetting process continued until State Department was satisfied with their application.
+Fudged travel documents were obtained, and they set out across the frontier by multiple trains to Czechoslovakia, still in Soviet territory, and then across the border to Austria and contact with an agency affiliated with the U.S. State Department tasked with aiding those seeking political asylum.
+From there it was on to Italy where the vetting process continued until the State Department was satisfied with their application.

 Two Tragedies Bring Alex Ayzin a New Mission in Life

 Alex Ayzin had been in the U.S., free from Soviet oppression, for six-years when, in 1986, two tragedies took place which revealed a path he never expected and would spend decades trying to understand.
 His reaction, born out of his upbringing and sense of history, became a mission wrapped up in and around the creation of high-art in the form of two symphonies, Concerto for Astronauts and Winds of Freedom.

 and women aboard, he took it to heart and found solace by expressing his grief and appreciation in a manner that only one person in the whole wide world did: Like an 18th century monarch, Alex Ayzin commissioned his own symphony, Concerto for Astronauts, from Russian composer Emilian Sichkin, as a tribute to the intrepid Challenger space explorers and all those like them